 On May 11, 2020, the last 8-inch projectiles were safely destroyed in Kentucky.
 Each 8-inch projectile weighed 203 pounds and was filled with approximately 14.5 pounds of liquified GB nerve agent.
 The agent was drained from the munitions and neutralized.
 Metal parts were decontaminated and recycled in accordance with all environmental laws and regulations.

 Campaign Status: Complete | First munition destroyed: June 7, 2019, Last munition destroyed: Sept.
 4, 2021

-As of Sept.
-4, 2021, all M110 155mm projectiles have been safely destroyed in Kentucky.
+On Sept.
+4, 2021, the last M110 155mm projectiles were safely destroyed in Kentucky.
 The M110 155mm projectile was made of forged steel and filled with 11.7 pounds of blistering agent H, also known as mustard.
 In total, the munition, which contained a burster, weighed more than 94 pounds.
 BGCAPP destroyed 155mm projectiles filled with mustard agent using the Static Detonation Chamber.
 Remaining metal parts were recycled after the munitions were destroyed.

 155MM PROJECTILE, M121A1 (VX)

 Campaign Status: Complete | First munition destroyed: Jan.
 10, 2021, Last munition destroyed: May 28, 2021

 On May 28, 2021, the last M121A1 155mm projectiles were safely destroyed in Kentucky.
 The M121A1 155mm projectile was made of forged steel and filled with six pounds of VX nerve agent.
 In total, the munition weighed more than 98 pounds.
 BGCAPP destroyed these weapons using neutralization.
 Metal parts were decontaminated and recycled in accordance with all environmental laws and regulations.